Reactant - A framework for building React web applications

 Better Development Experience

-Reactant will do more features that improve the development experience.
+Reactant will continue adding features that improve the development experience.

 Benchmark Performance

-In benchmark performance tests between Reactant and MobX+React, Reactant has the edge in startup time and derived computing, while MobX+React has the edge in value updates.
-And overall, the performance difference is not particularly significant.
-Because Reactant is based on Immer, Reactant also provides a performance-optimized solution when encountering a very few extreme performance bottlenecks.
+In benchmark tests between Reactant and MobX+React, Reactant has an advantage in startup time and derived computation, while MobX+React has an advantage in value updates.
+Overall, the performance difference is not particularly significant for common application workloads.
+Because Reactant is based on Immer, it also provides performance-oriented options for rare bottleneck scenarios.

 Reactant is committed to maintaining good performance while continuing to build a productive React framework.